 ||Graduate Seminar in Human Rights and International Justice|

 Participatory Action Research: Gender, Race, and Power*

-*counts as an out of discipline course for all certificate students; registration preference given to certificate students needing the course in their final academic year at BC
+*may count as an out of discipline course for all academic disciplines; registration preference given to certificate students needing the course in their final academic year at BC

 |EDUC/APSY8923||Critical Race Theory/Intersectionality|

 |LAWS3400||Global Migration and Challenge to Law & Democracy|

 *When taught by Prof. Kanstroom, he will reserve class seats for non-law certificate students who wish to take the class as thie out-of-discipline course

 |LAWS786201||International and Comparative Rights: Economic and Social Rights|

 |LAWS9932||Comparative Constitutional Law|